ScottLogic/blog/dscarborough/_posts/2023-10-17-from-external-to-internal-developing-our-own-ai-chatbot.markdown

    * Ingesting the data in different formats to answer different types of questions.
 Some questions may demand a very specific answer, but others may entail listing all the pages that fulfil a set of criteria.
    * Weighting the pages by metrics, such as the number of views or edits, the date of the last edit or even who the author is.

+Once we have a improved the quality enough (ultimately there will always be a subjective aspect to this as questions will no doubt remain that Scottbot cannot answer), we'll start to look into into pulling in data from other sources, such as our sales pipeline documents (pdfs on shared drives), Kimble and Salesforce.

+Who knows?
+One day, Scottbot may even be able to fill in your timesheets for you!

 ## **Postscript**
 One other maxim that this project has resurrected is "Garbage in, garbage out".
 It's clear that our confluence needs a little maintenance, and while changing the inputs to improve our pass rate would be somewhat underhand, the bot has highlighted some of the areas where one of our most important data assets is in need of some polish.